LucaCagnini/LB2_project_Group_3/README.md

 ---

-# Feature Selection
+# SVM: Feature Selection
 Repository: [Feature_Selection](./Feature_Selection)

-Feature Extraction and Selection was implemented using Random Forest and SVM training optimized by 5 fold cross validation.
+The SVM (support Vector Machine) algorithm was trained using a Feature extraction adn selection procedure, taking into account several characteristics of the proteins dataset.
+It was implemented using Random Forest and SVM training optimized by 5 fold cross validation.
 Results show strong and consistent predictive performance, with average MCC scores between 0.84 and 0.88 across all folds.

-## Performance Summary
+## SVM: Performance Summary

 | Fold | Best k | Validation MCC | Test MCC |
 |------|--------:|----------------:|----------:|